danielscholl-osdu/workflow/provider/workflow-gcp/docs/anthos/README.md

 ### Exchanges & queues configuration:

-At RabbitMq should be created exchange with name:
+At RabbitMq should be created exchange with the name:

 **name:** `status-changed`